Skip to content

 Visitor identification

-To connect behavior and events to individual users across and within sessions, visitors must be identified in Elevate.
+To connect behavior and events to individual users across and within sessions, Elevate uses visitor identifiers where the customer's applicable configuration permits.
 Identification can happen at two levels:

-• Device-based – using a randomized customerKey, assigned to all visitors for basic personalization.
+• Device-based – using a randomized customerKey, assigned visitors where permitted, for basic personalization.

 • Visitor-based – using a persistent, secret identifier tied to a known visitor (e.g., a signed-in user), which enables cross-device and off-site personalization such as Email recommendations.